Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Sunshine Beach among the top 30% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers in Sunshine Beach shows around 14 residential properties granted approval annually over the past five financial years, totalling an estimated 74 homes.
-In FY26 so far, three approvals have been recorded.
-On average, 3.1 new residents arrive per year for each dwelling constructed between FY21 and FY25, indicating demand outpacing supply.
-New properties are constructed at an average value of $681,000.
+AreaSearch analysis of ABS building approval numbers in Sunshine Beach shows approximately 11 residential properties granted approval annually over the past five financial years, totalling an estimated 58 homes.
+As of FY26, four approvals have been recorded.
+On average, around four new residents arrive per year for each dwelling constructed between FY21 and FY25.

 Frequently Asked Questions - Development